 Can I post something on your blog?

 Things via comments, sure, if it's relevant.
 I don't care.
 Or if you mean a big blog post, you'll have to contact me personally and I can upgrade your account to writer status so that you can post.
-(I may have to also whip up a "rich editor" into the new post template.
+(I may have to also whip up a "rich editor" into the new post template if you can't handle HTML.
 I made this site from scratch so a lot of administrative features found in standard blog software don't exist in mine, due to me not needing or preferring them.
 Of course, my blog has some features a lot of blog software doesn't, like a Naive Bayes classifier for my posts.)

 How can I contact you?